IB English Language and Literature Paper 2 tips

 The difficulty of the Paper 2 exam lies in the analytical depth and balance that the examiner will be looking for.
 With a task like comparative analysis, students need to spend a significant portion of the exam planning their essay so that there is a meaningful discussion of both texts.
 This is quite a challenge as it demands a very sophisticated understanding of both texts, strong comparative interpretation skills, quick critical thinking, and succinct argumentation and expression skills.

-Typical Paper 2 questions
+Typical Paper 2 Questions

 The types of questions that students will get are fairly generalised to accommodate the different texts that students can choose to write about.
 Usually, these questions involve propositions for students to argue in support of or against, or some thematic or characterisation point of discussion.
 Here are some examples of previous questions asked in the Paper 2 exam: